Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 - It'll be greasy and soggy if it's cooked too slowly or in too much oil.

 - It'll be hard if it's cooked for too long.

-Most people who still fry food deep-fry their okra.
-My mom, however, puts very shallow oil in a skillet and fries it.
+Most people who still fry food deep-fry their okra or use an air fryer.
+My mom, however, used to put very shallow oil in an iron skillet and fry it.
 Most people like it crispy.
-She likes it soft, so she puts a lid on it and "smothers" it.
-Her okra has some crunchy areas but is mostly soft.
-Years later, I learned this was because she had some places in her mouth that were made sore by crunchy (or what she called "hard") foods.
-But I digress.
+She liked it soft, so she put a lid on it and "smothered" it.
+Her okra had some crunchy areas but was mostly soft.
+Years later, I learned this was because she had some places in her mouth that were irritated by crunchy (or what she called "hard") foods -- but I digress.

 © 2013 MariaMontgomery